-The benefits of enrolling in the program include receiving university credit, discounted bus transit (Humboldt County), library access, discounted admission to HSU sporting events, educationally-priced hardware and software from the HSU Bookstore.
+The benefits of enrolling in the program include receiving university credit, discounted bus transit (Humboldt County), library access, discounted admission to Humboldt sporting events, educationally-priced hardware and software from the Humboldt Bookstore.

-High school students who have completed their sophomore year of college-preparatory courses with a 3.0 or higher grade point average may enroll in 2 courses per academic school year at Humboldt State University; additionally, up to 2 more courses may be taken during summer term.
+High school students who have completed their sophomore year of college-preparatory courses with a 3.0 or higher grade point average may enroll in 2 courses per academic school year at Cal Poly Humboldt; additionally, up to 2 more courses may be taken during summer term.
 Courses must be at a level beyond what is available at high school.

-In order to register, students must obtain the approval of their high school principal, HSU course instructor, and academic department.
+In order to register, students must obtain the approval of their high school principal, Humboldt course instructor, and academic department.

 Enrollment is limited, on a space-available basis, to courses appearing in the semester's Schedule of Courses.

 It is recommended that students register in courses bearing the 100-299 course designations, and students are expected to meet established prerequisites for courses (if applicable).